-The Relationship Between ADHD and the Eyes: How Vision and Attention Interact
+Understanding How Vision and Attention Interact

-Studies suggest that people with ADHD are significantly more likely to experience visual impairments compared to neurotypical individuals.
-In a large-scale analysis involving over 75,000 children, those with vision problems were nearly twice as likely to also have ADHD.
-This growing evidence highlights the importance of considering visual health as part of a comprehensive ADHD assessment.
+Studies suggest that people with ADHD are much more likely to have visual difficulties.
+In a large-scale analysis of over 75,000 children, those with vision problems were nearly twice as likely to also have ADHD (DeCarlo et al., Optometry and Vision Science, 2016).
+This growing evidence highlights why visual health should be part of a thorough ADHD assessment.

-Commonly observed visual differences in individuals with ADHD include:
+Commonly observed visual differences include:

-- Difficulty sustaining visual attention (especially during reading or screen use)
+• Difficulty sustaining visual attention, especially during reading or screen use

-- Inconsistent eye tracking, making it hard to follow lines of text
+• Inconsistent eye tracking, making it hard to follow lines of text

-- Reduced sensitivity to facial cues, affecting social engagement
+• Reduced sensitivity to facial cues, affecting social engagement

 Common Eye Conditions Found in Individuals with ADHD